Massiel50/PWA-Budget/README.md

  This particular app will allow the user to continue using the app even after internet connection is interrupted.
 It will save the data submitted as cached data and upload the new offline data after internet connection is restored.

- I did the mistake of working on this project overnight and forgot to keep pushing my progress up.
+ I did the mistake of working on this project overnight continuously and forgot to keep pushing my progress up.
 So it looks like I magically conjured this whole app :D

  The app is not very esthetically pleasing and that is something I do plan to add to this project.
 Splash some color on it.